 Photos courtesy of The Mill House.

 Can’t commit to a multi-course dinner?
-No worries; join our Ultimate Craft Adventure, Taste of Maui, Pineapple Express or Taste of Upcountry tours, all of which end with an opportunity for you to sample craft cocktails and farm-to-table pupus (with a view!) at The Mill House.
+No worries; join our Ultimate Craft Adventure, Taste of Maui, Pineapple Express or Upcountry Tasting Tour, all of which end with an opportunity for you to sample craft cocktails and farm-to-table pupus (with a view!) at The Mill House.

 Take a Cocktail Class